-Under the direction of Robert Frelly and Angel Vázquez-Ramos, Chapman’s Music Education program consistently trains students to be well prepared, knowledgeable, and confident in their abilities.
+Under the direction of Dr. Robert Frelly and Dr. Angel Vázquez-Ramos, Chapman’s Music Education program consistently trains students to be well prepared, knowledgeable, and confident in their abilities.
 Our graduates are among the finest music teachers in the country, and many are leaders in their field.
-The placement rate for graduates seeking a teaching position in the California public and private school settings continues to be 100%.

-Upon completion of their degree (a four-year program), music education majors receive a Bachelor of Music (pre-certification), and may choose to enter into the Credential Program through the University’s School of Education.
+Upon completion of their degree (a four-year program), music education majors receive a Bachelor of Music in Music Education (pre-certification), and may choose to enter into the Credential Program through the University’s College of Educational Studies.
 During this fifth-year of study, students complete a series of courses and a directed teaching (student teaching) experience, leading to the California Single Subject Teaching Credential in Music.
-The Music Education program at Chapman is accredited by the California Commission on Teaching Credentialing.
+The placement rate for graduates who have completed the credential and seek a teaching position in the California public and private school settings continues to be 100%.

 To begin your application process, please visit the Admissions web page to complete the Common Application for Chapman University.
 Please note in your application that you intend to major in Music Education.

 All students auditioning for acceptance into the Bachelor of Music in Music Education should visit the Hall-Musco Conservatory of Music website for a detailed listing of audition requirements.
 Prospective students should Schedule an Audition Appointment during the posted audition dates as well as the required interview.
 Additionally, please indicate whether or not you will require an accompanist at your audition.